renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 - What kind of healer are they?
   - A formally trained doctor, with a formal education and professional practice?
   - Are they a *medic* in the Commonwealth military, who may be used to chaos and violence, and who may have combat skills and a military rank?
-  - A local healer—a village elder trusted to patch the wounded up, despite having little or no actual training or formal education?
+  - A local healer — a village elder trusted to patch the wounded up, despite having little or no actual training or formal education?
   - A worker of magic, who uses *sleights* or *powers* to heal the injured?
   - A priest, cleric, or elder, someone who provides care and emotional support more than they perform surgeries?
 - What kind of *healing* do you provide?